vquanghuy/learn-opengl/README.md

 - [GLM](https://github.com/g-truc/glm): A header-only mathematics library for graphics software.
 - [Dear ImGui](https://github.com/ocornut/imgui): A bloat-free graphical user interface library for C++.
 - [tinygltf](https://github.com/syoyo/tinygltf): A minimal C++ library for loading glTF 3D models.
+- [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader): A minimal C++ library for loading OBJ 3D models.
 - [Jolt Physics](https://github.com/jrouwe/JoltPhysics): A high-performance, open-source, C++ physics engine.

 ## Acknowledgements

-This project is based on the fantastic tutorials provided by [learnopengl.com](learnopengl.com).
+This project is based on the fantastic tutorials provided by [learnopengl.com](https://learnopengl.com).
 The content and structure of the tutorials have been an invaluable resource for learning OpenGL.

 My implementations include personal modifications and adaptations for the macOS environment.